Dynatrace/fastlane-plugin-dynatrace/README.md

 ## Usage
-To get started, first, ask your Dynatrace administrator for an API token - it can be generated in the global settings in "Integration > Dynatrace API".
-The token needs the permission 'Mobile symbolication file management' and is used by the plugin to obtain permission to upload the symbol and mapping files to Dynatrace.
+To get started, ask your Dynatrace administrator for an [API token ](https://www.dynatrace.com/support/help/shortlink/api-authentication) with **Mobile symbolication file management** permission .
+To generate the API token, go to **Integration** > **Dynatrace API**.
+The token is used by the authenticate the plugin into Dynatrace and upload the symbol and mapping files.

-Add the action `dynatrace_process_symbols` to your Fastfile, see further below for all configuration options and a default configuration.
+Add the action `dynatrace_process_symbols` to your Fastfile.
+You'll find all the configuration options and a default configuration later in the readme.

 Now, when you run fastlane, the Dynatrace plugin will manage the symbol files of your app as configured.

 ### Dynatrace Managed (1.195 and earlier)
-For cluster versions 1.195 and earlier the Dynatrace application 'Symbolication Client' has to be downloaded manually and explicitly specified (`dtxDssClientPath`).
+For cluster versions 1.195 and earlier, the Dynatrace application 'Symbolication Client' has to be downloaded manually and explicitly specified (`dtxDssClientPath`).
 For all cluster versions above 1.195 it is fetched and updated automatically.
 A matching version can be downloaded manually with this link [https://api.mobileagent.downloads.dynatrace.com/sprint-latest-dss-client/xyz](https://api.mobileagent.downloads.dynatrace.com/sprint-latest-dss-client/xyz) by replacing `xyz` with the 3-digit sprint version of your Dynatrace Managed installation.

 ## A) Bitcode-enabled iOS apps
-This is the right option if your app is distributed via Apple's App Store or TestFlight and Bitcode-enabled.
-For all other cases look at option B below.
+This is the right approach if your app is distributed via Apple's App Store or TestFlight and Bitcode-enabled.
+For all other cases, follow the approach B below.

 Background: If your app is Bitcode-enabled, then the dSYMs that are generated during the Xcode build are **not** the dSYMs that need to be uploaded to Dynatrace.
 Apple recompiles the application on their servers, generating new dSYM files in the process.
 These newly generated dSYM files need to be downloaded from *App Store Connect*, processed and uploaded to Dynatrace.

 ### Automatically downloading dSYMs

-To fully automate the following five step workflow, add the snippets below to the respective files and fill in the placeholders.
+To fully automate the following five-step workflow, add the snippets below to the respective files and fill in the placeholders.
 Uploading the app the App Store Connect is a necessary prerequisite and either handled manually or by fastlane directly:

 1. Wait until the build is processed
 2. Download the resulting dSYM files